sepanyol/use-evm-transaction-flow/.build/npm/README.md

   tokenId?: bigint; // For ERC721/ERC1155
   amount?: bigint; // For ERC20/ERC1155
   confirmations?: number; // Defaults to 1
-  requireExplicitApproval?: boolean; // set true if you want to force approval
+  requireExplicitApproval?: boolean; // set to true if you want to force approval
   contractAddress: Address; // address that should be called to execute `functionName`
   abi: Abi; // see viem documentation
   functionName: string; // see viem documentation